 2 : to deride or tease with taunting words

 Did You Know?

 Confused about jibe and gibe?
 The distinction actually isn't as clear-cut as some commentators would like it to be.
-Jibe is used both for the verb meaning "to be in accord, agree" ("jibe with") and for the nautical verb and its related noun ("jibe the mainsail," "a risky jibe in heavy seas").
-Gibe is used for the verb meaning "to deride or tease" and for the related noun meaning "a taunting remark."
-But jibe is a recognized variant of gibe, so it also has "taunting" or "teasing" uses.
-Gibe has been used occasionally as a variant of jibe, but this use is very rare, and many people consider it to be an error.
+Jibe is used both for the verb meaning "to be in accord" or "agree" (as in "the results do not jibe with those from other studies") and for the nautical verb and noun referring to the act of shifting a sail from one side to the other ("jibe the mainsail," "a risky jibe in heavy seas").
+Gibe is used as a verb and noun for derisive teasing or taunting.
+But jibe is also a recognized variant of gibe, so it too has teasing or taunting uses.
+Gibe has been used occasionally as a variant of jibe, but the use is not common enough to warrant dictionary entry, and is widely considered an error.

 Test Your Vocabulary with M-W Quizzes

 What 4-letter synonym of gibe begins with the first two letters of gibe and has a homograph that can mean "to prepare (oneself) for action"?VIEW THE ANSWER